damayant/Data-Science-and-ML/ml_models/supervised_learning/classification/Classification.md

      # Make predictions on new data
      y_pred = classifier.predict(X_test)
      ```
+   ### There are different other types of SVMs : [Check this link for more details](https://github.com/damayant/Data-Science-and-ML/blob/master/ml_models/supervised_learning/classification/svms.md)

 5. **K-Nearest Neighbors (KNN)**:
    - Use Case: Handwritten Digit Recognition